strohel/strohel.github.io/_posts/2020-09-06-bench-rust-kotlin-microservices.md

 ### The story of `locations-rs`

-I wrote the Rust clone in my free time, closely following development of `locations-kt-http4k`.
+I wrote the Rust clone in my free time, closely following the development of `locations-kt-http4k`.

 The benchmarked build employs
 [cheap performance tricks](https://deterministic.space/high-performance-rust.html), i.e.:
 1. putting `lto = "fat"`, `codegen-units = 1` into `[profile.release]` section of `Cargo.toml`, and
 2. compiling with `RUSTFLAGS="-C target-cpu=skylake"` environment variable.

+Do they cause any good?
 The [**dedicated Rust optimizations benchmark page**](https://storage.googleapis.com/strohel-pub/bench-rust-optimizations/bench-results.html) shows that:
 1. Tweaking the release profile (`rs-actix-profiletweaks-*`) **increases performance** over a plain release build (`rs-actix-base-*`) **by ~14%**.